vignesh-sankaran/google-maps-services-rust/README.md

 In the order of priority, the upcoming planned functionality is:
 * Distance Matrix

-I do plan to build the other web services endpoints in depending on demand.
+I do plan to build the other web services endpoints depending on demand.
 Once the above is/are done I may put up a survey to establish interest in the future functionality of this library.

 ### Pathway to 0.0.1
 There are a few things I feel need to be implemented before putting this up on crates.io.
 Those things are as follows: